This page will help you to find out more about the Cévennes.

 Guardian 19 April 2009: Gorgeous Gorges

 The official tourism site for the Cévennes is here.
-It is somewhat over-elaborate but has good information and onward links for local amenities, attractions and so on.
+It's quite big but has good information and onward links for local amenities, attractions and so on.

 Over the years, the tourist offices of the area, so far as they existed, have gradually merged in order to pool resources.
-The site above is now the main one for much of the area (except for some communes which declined to join).
+The site above is now the main one for much of the area.
 Before that we had a local site covering a number of communes, which is here.
-It has good information on the local villages but I am not sure if it will now be maintained.
+It has good information on the local villages but I am not sure that it is now being updated.

 A good, and much used, site on the area is Causses Cévennes.
 The site is mainly about local gites and services, but there is also lots about the local history, walking, architecture, flora and fauna and so on.
 There are some fine photographs too.

-The official Cévennes National Park site is also very good, a recently refreshed site with masses of information about all aspects of the park.
+The official Cévennes National Park site is also very good, with masses of information about all aspects of the park.

 A large part of the Cévennes is in Lozère, the least populated départment in France.
-Arguably, it does not quite belong there, no more than Lozère quite belongs in Languedoc-Roussillon.
-Whatever, the Lozère site has useful information.
+The Lozère site has useful information.
 The main site for the Gard (the department next to us, "downstream" towards the Mediterranean.) is also useful.
-Finally, there is also a general website for the whole of Languedoc-Roussillon here.
+Finally, there is also a general website for the whole Occitanie region here.

 You can catch up on the local news with Midi Libre and check out today's weather in Alès, our local larger town.

 Apart from being an excellent piece of early travel writing, Robert Louis Stevenson's "Travels with a donkey in the Cévennes" is an interesting commentary on the history of the area and the aftermath of the Camisard rebellion.
-The book is widely available - a short Wikipedia article about it is here or you can read it online here.
+The book is widely available - a short Wikipedia article about it is here.